Best daily deals

 Microphone is just okay

 True wireless earbuds have come a long way from the original AirPods, but in terms of features, they tend to lag behind on- or over-ear headphones.
 However, we’re happy to report that enough companies have brought their A-game to wireless earphones—and by “A” game, we mean active noise canceling (ANC).
-Currently, when it comes to the best noise canceling wireless earbuds, the conversation ends up a three-way fight between the Sennheiser MOMENTUM True Wireless 4, the Sony WF-1000XM5, and the Bose QuietComfort Ultra Earbuds, but there are a few other options to worthy of consideration if you have more, or less, cash to burn.
+Up until recently, when it comes to the best noise canceling wireless earbuds, the conversation would usually end up in a three-way fight between Sennheiser, Sony, and Bose.
+That is until Jabra dropped the Elite 10 Gen 2 and took the crown by a far margin.
+Still, there are a few other options worthy of consideration if you have more or less cash to burn.

 A photo of the Sennheiser MOMENTUM True Wireless 4 on a wooden table, outside of their charging case.